What is SBS?

 3) The person doing the shaking is so much bigger and stronger than the infant.

 Shaken baby syndrome occurs when an infant or young child is shaken violently and repetitively with or without impact.
-The forces on the brain during shaking are much different than the forces that occur during a fall.
-The baby's head whips back and forth creating an acceleration/deceleration force inside the baby's head.
+The forces that work on the brain during shaking are much different than the forces that occur during a fall.
+The baby?s head whips back and forth at a high speed several times per second.
+This whipping motion creates an acceleration and then a deceleration force inside the baby's head every time it moves back and forth.
 These forces are thought to increase in strength with each shake.

 The infant's brain is not fully developed and has a very soft consistency like unset gelatin.
 It mainly consists of a watery substance that can easily be distorted.
 The brain is covered by a skull that is thin and hard.
 There are blood vessels that supply the brain with oxygen and other materials called bridging veins.
 It is usually these veins that stretch and tear during a shaking episode.
 This causes bleeding and/or swelling of the brain and may lead to serious damage.